whitesnowx/tp/docs/UserGuide.md

 1. Clicking any items on the left contacts panel will allow you to select the person contact to display.
 <br>Alternatively, clicking anywhere in the contacts panel then using your arrow keys to navigate and hitting enter to select would give the same result.
+<br>**Intended Behaviour:**
+<br> Hovering the selection with mouse or arrow keys would not cause the details panel to switch to the selected person.
+This is to allow users to browse the contacts panel without switching.
 <br>![Region to select the person](images/personPanelRegion.png)

 2. There is a divider that is draggable up and down to hide and show details on the right side and to customise the look of your application.
 <br>![Region to select the divider](images/detailsDividerRegion.png)